Home Mortgages Mortgage guides Climate change, could it affect your property and mortgage?

 Subsidence and sinkholes

-Subsidence and sinkholes occur when the ground underneath a property collapses or sinks, reducing the value of property and land.
+Subsidence and sinkholes occur when the ground below a property caves in or sinks, reducing its value.

 Soil expands in wet weather and contracts in dry weather.
-With climate change causing wetter winters and drier summers, the soil beneath our homes can become unstable.
+With the UK expected to see wetter winters and drier summers, the soil beneath our homes can become unstable.

-Bear in mind, properties built near large trees (where the roots disturb the soil) or on top of old mining quarries, can also be susceptible to subsidence and sinkholes.
-When purchasing a property, your solicitor or licensed conveyancer will advise you whether a mining search is needed.
+Properties built near large trees (where the roots disturb the soil) or on top of old mining quarries, may be at risk to subsidence and sinkholes.

 How could climate change affect my mortgage application?

-At the same time many lenders are now completing further checks to assess whether or not the property is at risk due to climate change.
+More and more lenders are now completing further checks to assess whether a property is at risk due to climate change and whether they’ll lend against that property.

-As a result of these checks it can be harder to get a mortgage on a property that is at a ‘high risk’ of being impacted by climate change – especially if it’s uninsurable, for example, due to continuous flooding or the land being unstable.
+As a result, it can be harder to get a mortgage on a property that’s at a ‘high risk’ of being impacted by climate change – especially if you’re unable to insure it due to flooding or the land being unstable.

 Find the mortgage for you